beSnake: A routing algorithm for scalable spin-qubit architectures: Simulations and Evaluations

 \subsubsection{Randomly generated circuits with up to 1000 qubits}

 The underlying question to answer with this simulation is:

-\begin{mdframed}[backgroundcolor=green!20, linecolor=black, linewidth=1pt, roundcorner=5pt] \textit{\textbf{Which routing algorithm will more likely produce lower gate and circuit depth overhead for scalable architectures that go up to 1000 qubits, and at what relative time cost?}} \end{mdframed}
+\begin{mdframed}[backgroundcolor=lightgreen, linecolor=black, linewidth=1pt] \textit{\textbf{Which routing algorithm will more likely produce lower gate and circuit depth overhead for scalable architectures that go up to 1000 qubits, and at what relative time cost?}} \end{mdframed}

-In Figures \ref{fig:GO_random_1000} and \ref{fig:DO_random_1000}, the gate overhead and depth overhead of both algorithms (marked SBS and beSnake) are shown for the different two-qubit gate percentages (in yellow, blue, pink).
-We can observe beSnake (circle markers) a relative improvement in gate overhead of $32.2\%$ and in depth overhead of $30.3\%$ on average compared to SBS (square markers).
+In Figures \ref{fig:GO_random_1000} and \ref{fig:DO_random_1000}, the gate overhead and depth overhead of both algorithms (marked as \textit{SBS} and \textit{beSnake}) are shown for the different two-qubit gate percentages (in yellow, blue, pink).
+We can observe beSnake (circle markers) a relative improvement in gate overhead (rGO) of $32.2\%$ and in depth overhead (rDO) of $30.3\%$ on average compared to SBS (square markers).
 Additionally, we observe beSnake's relative benefit in both overheads increasing with higher qubit counts.
 Looking at the three two-qubit gate percentages, we see an increased gate overhead improvement with higher percentages (see the distance between curves of the same color).
-More specifically, the average relative improvement is calculated at $36.61$\% for 25\%, $32.64\%$ for 50\%, and $30.36\%$ for 75\%, and for depth overhead is calculated at $24.05\%$ for 25\%, $30.5\%$ for 50\%, and $33.19$\% for 75\%. beSnake will only be, on average, $21.7\%$ slower than SBS at 25\%, $12.34\%$ at 50\%, and $12.58\%$ at 75\%.
-Notably, routing time starts converging around and after 900 qubits, indicating that beSnake takes almost the same amount of time at 1000 qubits, especially for more complex routing tasks (i.e., 75 two-qubit gate percentage shown in Figure \ref{fig:Routing_time_1000}).
+More specifically, the average rGO is at $36.61$\% for 25\%, $32.64\%$ for 50\%, and $30.36\%$ for 75\%, and the average rDO is calculated at $24.05\%$ for 25\%, $30.5\%$ for 50\%, and $33.19$\% for 75\%. beSnake will only be, on average, $0.78$ slower (rTime) than SBS at 25\%, $0.88$ at 50\%, and $0.87$ at 75\%.
+Notably, both algorithms' routing time starts getting closer around and after 900 qubits, indicating that beSnake takes almost the same amount of time at 1000 qubits, especially for more complex routing tasks (i.e., 75 two-qubit gate percentage shown in Fig. \ref{fig:Routing_time_1000}).
 Considering the performance gains, beSnake is a more attractive solution for large-scale architectures overall.
-Finally, as discussed before, in these comparison simulations, beSnake is not utilized fully; hence, we expect even better performance for more parallelized circuits.
+Finally, as discussed before, in these comparison simulations, beSnake is not utilized fully; hence, we expect even better performance.